-Dr. McLennan holds a Ph.D. from the University of Wisconsin-Madison, an MBA from the University of Toronto and a Bachelor of Science from the London School of Economics.
+Dr. McLennan’s Ph.D. is from University of Wisconsin-Madison, his MBA is from the University of Toronto and his B.Sc. is from the London School of Economics.

 Natasha Blackshear is an attorney in private practice.
 Ms. Blackshear’s prior experience includes serving as partner at Gonzalez Saggio & Harlan LLP, running its Nashville office.
 In 2011, Ms. Blackshear was recognized by the Nashville Post as one of Nashville’s top 101 lawyers.

 Prior to her legal career, Ms. Blackshear was a venture capitalist for five years at Council Ventures, LP, where she was part of a four-person team investing a $52 million fund.
 She also worked as a corporate valuation consultant at PricewaterhouseCoopers.
 Ms. Blackshear was appointed by former Tennessee Governor Phil Bredesen to the Tennessee Commission on Children and Youth and served as a commissioner for nine years.
 She served for eight years on the board of directors of Market Matters, Inc., an independent, notfor-profit international development organization.

 Ms. Blackshear is admitted to the bar associations of New York, Massachusetts (retired status) and Tennessee.
 Ms. Blackshear holds a J.D. from Harvard University and an MBA and Bachelor of Science in applied economics and management from Cornell University.

 Michael Bowling is Senior Vice President for Corporate Strategy at AT&T. In this role he has been responsible for driving AT&T’s overall long-term planning and strategic initiatives since September 2013.